markatwork1/Firstdrafts/User Guide Synthetix Voting 12-11-21.md

 - If the community likes an idea, the author will submit a new SIP (Synthetix Improvement Proposal) via Github.

 - The draft SIP then moves through the process of review by the Spartan Council.
-  - You can view all SIPs here: https://sips.synthetix.io/
+  - Users can view all SIPs here: https://sips.synthetix.io/

   - The author of a proposal usually discusses the idea with the Spartan Council to fully understand its potential impact on the system.